AfraYasmeen/AfraYasmeen/README.md

 **AI Lead Developer – My Utility Genius (MUG), UK**

 - Lead AI projects in the **UK energy sector**, focusing on pricing, forecasting, and smart energy assets
-- Design and maintain **automated pricing engines** for commercial electricity half-hourly tariffs (12–36 months)
+- Designed and maintained **automated pricing engines** for commercial electricity half-hourly tariffs (12–36 months)
-- Build **ML models (regression, neural networks)** using Reuters market data (generation, fuel, carbon, weather) to predict **electricity and gas tariffs**
+- Built **ML models (regression, neural networks)** using Reuters market data (generation, fuel, carbon, weather) to predict **electricity and gas tariffs**
-- Develop **retention prediction models** with feature engineering and classification / neural network algorithms
+- Developed **retention prediction models** with feature engineering and classification / neural network algorithms
-- Play a key role in the **AEM Research Project** for Oxfordshire Council, contributing to ~**£700K revenue**
+- Played a key role in the **AEM Research Project** for Oxfordshire Council, contributing to ~**£700K revenue** and several awards in UK
 - Developed a **120-sheet AEM Excel prototype** across all 14 UK DNOs and led its transition to a **fully integrated software platform**
 - Manage **data migration** from SAP, PowerOn DB and ESRI via **Azure Data Factory, PySpark, MS SQL**, with reporting in **Power BI**
-- Built automated import/export price models for **SO Energy**, supporting software productisation and QA
+- Built automated import/export price models for **various energy suppliers**, supporting software productisation and QA

 ---